daniel-keogh/theory-algos-project/README.md

 int main(void)
 {
-    // Array of all SHA-512 output strings char* targets[] = {
+    // Array of all SHA-512 output strings (shortened for brevity) char* targets[] = {
         "0000...",
         // ......,